Filter Options

 Where should I go on a 5-day safari in Kenya?

 “If you’re planning a 5-day Kenyan safari there are some great options on where to go.
 Most people going on safari in Kenya want to visit the Masai Mara National Reserve.
 And for good reason – the open savannah is perfect for seeing plenty of predator action as well as big herds of grazers.
-You can easily spend five days and four nights in the Mara.
+You can easily spend 5 days and 4 nights in the Mara.
 Every drive is different and, with plenty of time, you can explore different areas of this vast ecosystem.
-However, you can also break the trip up with a night or two in Lake Nakuru National Park and/or Lake Naivasha in the Rift Valley.
+However, you can also break the trip up with a night or 2 in Lake Nakuru National Park and/or Lake Naivasha in the Rift Valley.
 Both are scenic birding hot spots, and the former is great for rhino sightings as well.
 Laikipia Plateau is also a great destination for a 5-day safari.
 Many of the Laikipia reserves offer Big Five wildlife viewing, and rhino are particularly common here.
 The backdrop of Mt Kenya offers spectacular photo opportunities.
-If you’re coming from Mombasa and its nearby resorts, Tsavo East and Tsavo West national parks are only a stone’s throw away.
+If you’re coming from Mombasa and its nearby resorts, Tsavo East and Tsavo West National Parks are only a stone’s throw away.
 The combined area offers incredible wilderness appeal with all of the Big Five present.
 Slightly further afield is scenic Amboseli National Park at the base of Mt Kilimanjaro.
 It’s known for its herds of elephant and some of Africa’s largest tuskers.”

 4